Call now

 • Plug your generator into a power inlet box outside and at least 20 feet away from doors and windows.
 Keep your generator dry and away from water to avoid electrical shock.
 Install carbon monoxide detectors throughout your home to prevent carbon monoxide poisoning.

-• A rolling blackout may be put in place when the state’s power grid becomes overwhelmed with energy demand.
+• A rolling blackout may be implemented when the power grid becomes overwhelmed by energy demand.
 In Texas, for example, the Electric Reliability Council of Texas (ERCOT) temporarily shuts off power across specific areas to help curb demand and protect the grid from complete failure.
 Rolling blackouts typically last for a few hours and rotate over different areas of the region.
-On the other hand, power outages are sudden and unintentional loss of power, often caused by extreme weather or accidents that harm power lines.
+On the other hand, a power outage is a sudden, unintentional loss of power, often caused by extreme weather or accidents that damage power lines.

 Enter your ZIP code to get started